Caring for Our Community

 For us, caring for our community is maintaining a leadership role as the region’s primary source of advanced healthcare and wellness programs – but also, supporting community initiatives and organizations to meet the needs of Mid-Ohio Valley residents for generations to come.

-Camden Clark’s Pink Mammogram Fund Supports Area Patients
+Pink Mammogram Fund

 The Camden Clark Foundation’s Pink Mammogram Fund was established as a service to uninsured or underinsured residents of the Mid-Ohio Valley to provide access to free mammograms and associated diagnostics for qualifying patients.
 Since its establishment, the Pink Mammogram Fund has provided more than 3,000 free procedures for local patients.
 Each year the Camden Clark Foundation hosts several fundraising efforts to support the Pink Mammogram Fund and local patients, including Pink by Poolside.